JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Provide evidence showing the vast gap between the number of units required by more recent planning policy and the numbers being delivered.
 Show how supply shortage is fuelling the current housing crisis.

+@.
+The Acquiring Authority may argue that it NHHT is submitting a revised planning application for the FDS as per paragraph 7.2 of its Statement of Case, but this will only increase the overall number of homes by 10 to 840.
+There still remains a significant shortfall.

+Viewed in terms of the overall scheme the shortfall is much greater.
+The outline application that accompanied the FDS application gave consent to build a minimum of 1,700 and maximum of 2,745 new homes on the remaining 3 phases of the Scheme.
+There is no explanation for the significant difference (1,000 homes) between the maximum and minimum provision requirements.
+It can only be assumed that this has been used as a means of showing ostensible policy compliance, given that the maximum figure has been used to broadly satisfy the AAAP requirement of 2,786 new homes on remaining phases.

+Using the minimum specification figure the Scheme would result in a net loss of xxx homes.
+How many homes are currently on FDS and outline sites??

+Using the minimum specification figure the Scheme will result in a net loss of xxxxxxx sqm floorspace.

+The AAAP was adopted and planning application passed before the Mayor announced the Bakerloo line extension along the Old Kent Road.
+This will create a tube station within a few hundred metres of the estate and creates an opportunity for a much greater uplift in density to meet the capital's burgeoning housing need, which the Scheme fails to address.

 ### Affordable housing requirements
 Policy 3.3.1 of the AAAP envisages just a small net loss of 150 affordable homes across the scheme as a whole.
 However,paragraph 86 of the planning committee report for the FDS confirms that there will be a net loss of 105 affordable units on the order land alone.